srackham/drake/README.md

 indirect) are executed prior to their parent task.
 The same task is never run twice.

+- The execution directory defaults to the current working directory (this can be changed using the Drake `--directory` command-line option).

 - Task name and prerequisite file paths are normalized at task registration.